OleksandrLinenko/OleksandrLinenko/README.md

 </ul>

 ## 🏆Goal
-To become a top-level developer capable of building scalable, efficient, and production-ready applications 🎲.
+🎲To become a top-level developer capable of building scalable, efficient, and production-ready applications.

 <h2 align="left">⌨️I code with</h2>